-If you are not a candidate for HRT, if your symptoms are not severe, or if you simply decide not to use HRT, the following tips might keep you cooler at night and help you sleep better without the use of hormones:
+In addition to medication, the following tips might keep you cooler at night and help you sleep better without the use of hormones:

-Wear loose clothing to bed.
+- Wear loose clothing to bed.
 Clothing made of natural fibers, like cotton, is usually best.

-Keep your bedroom cool and well-ventilated.
+- Keep your bedroom cool and well-ventilated.

-Avoid certain foods that may cause sweating (such as spicy foods), especially right before bed.
+- Avoid certain foods that may cause sweating (such as spicy foods), especially right before bed.

 Other practices that may ease sleep problems during menopause include:

-Maintain a regular bedtime schedule, including going to bed at the same time every night
+- Maintain a regular bedtime schedule, including going to bed at the same time every night.

-Exercise regularly but not right before sleep
+- Exercise regularly but not right before sleep.

-- Avoid naps during the day, which can prevent you from sleeping well at night
+- Avoid naps during the day, which can prevent you from sleeping well at night.

-- Talk to your doctor about prescription medications that can help you sleep
+- Talk to your doctor about prescription medications that can help you sleep.